The best things to do in Helsinki with kids

 Heureka, the Finnish Science Centre

-The Mind Your Brain! exhibition explores various ways to keep our brains ticking over and consists of games and exercises including puzzles, dances and the importance of laughter.
+The Mind Your Brain! exhibition explores various ways to keep our brains ticking over and consists of games and exercises including puzzles, dances and the importance of having a good ol’ laugh.

 Helsinki Ice Park